 “The TRACE Scholar Program is designed to recruit and develop leaders in the field of anti-bribery who can return to their home countries and contribute to compliance efforts in the public or private sphere,” said Alexandra Wrage, President and Founder of TRACE.
 “Our inaugural scholars have interned at TRACE this summer and have been tremendously successful.
-I look forward to working with Orest next year.”
+I look forward to working with Mokoross and Orest next year.”

 For more information, view the press release announcing the 2015-2016 TRACE Scholars here.

 The two TRACE Scholars for 2014-2015 are Ernesto Velasco Granda of Ecuador, who will attend the Maryland Carey School of Law, and Chitra Nair of India, who will conduct her studies at University of Washington School of Law.

 Ernesto Velasco Granda is a lawyer from Quito, Ecuador.
 Mr. Velasco Granda is a former advisor to the Ecuadorian Minister of Transportation and Public Works where he worked to bring greater transparency to the governmental bidding process.

 Chitra Nair is a lawyer and research officer for the Global Compact Network India, where she works on a project focused on corporate reporting and transparency processes.

 “Ernesto and Chitra are emerging leaders in the anti-corruption, compliance and transparency effort,” TRACE President Alexandra Wrage said.
 “We’re delighted to have such quality candidates for our first two TRACE Scholars.”